open-simulation-platform/open-simulation-platform.github.io/cosim-demo-app/user-guide.md

 ![foo](/assets/img/CSEuserguideFig6.png "Figure 6")

 ### Configurable Plot
-Two types of plot are supported by the cse-demo-application: **trend** and **scatter**.
+Two types of plot are supported by the cosim-demo-application: **trend** and **scatter**.
 The type trend (above defined as "time series") shows the curve of a variable over time, while the type scatter (above defined as "XY plot") shows the relation between two variables, of one versus the other.

 In order to quickly setup the simulation environment, it is possible to store the plot configuration in a file.
 Start by creating a file named "PlotConfig.json" in the configuration folder.
 The file content is as defined in the example below.
 When the configuration is loaded the pre-defined plots will be automatically generated.
 In this configuration, simulator refers to the simulation models.